berkmancenter/internet_dashboard/docs/creating_a_widget.md

 });

 Package.onUse(function(api) {
-  // Include this line as-is
+  // Include this line as-is,
-  api.versionsFrom('1.1.0.2');
+  // it matches the version of meteor we're using api.versionsFrom('1.1.0.2');

   // State this packages dependencies.
 Packages can be included on the client, the server, or both.